Media

 SD Cards

-The 8 GB SD card that is included with LabSat 4 (P) is for firmware upgrades only.
-Do not use this to replay or transfer scenario files.
+The 8 GB SD card that is included with LabSat 4 can be used for firmware upgrades.

 USB Storage Device

-LabSat 4 units have a Host USB port that you can use to connect a USB storage device in .ext4 format.
+LabSat 4 has a Host USB port that you can use to connect a USB storage device in .ext4 format.

 Solid State Drive (SSD)